-A few things that surprise you especially as a founder:
+A few things that surprise you as a founder:

-- Things are sort of … slooow.
+- Things at the beginning and even later are sort of … slooow.
 Yes, lots is always seemingly going on at a start-up.
 But the reality is, major releases happen only a few times a year.
 Really Big sales deals don’t close every day.
-I first came from a services business where everything was fast and mission critical (IPOs, $1b acquisition, financings, big corporate deals).
+I first came from a services business where everything was fast and mission-critical (IPOs, $1b acquisition, financings, big corporate deals).
 In the services side, everything had to be done that week, and everything truly was mission-critical.
 I had trouble transitioning to start-up life.
 Yes, a thousand things are always going on in a start-up, with not enough people to do them.
 But the most mission-critical things evolve relatively slowly.
 Even running out of money generally takes time.

 - Bootstrapping can be mind-numbingly slow.
 Many bootstrapped or barely-financed start-ups I’ve worked with often take 4+ years to get to the first $1m in ARR.
 Can you do it?
 Are you that committed?

 - Far more people and human issues than you’d expect.
 Small teams can be very rewarding, but also fraught with drama.
 The old expression “everyone knows when the CEO has a cold” is certainly true.
 If a founder is upset, everyone knows.
 If a single critical engineer, or salespeople, or marketer is frustrated … everyone knows.
 And it impacts everyone.
 The collective happiness of the team is so important.
 And every day, you have to take its pulse and work on it.
 You don’t have to do this in a Big Company or most services businesses.